kahboon0425/kahboon_resume/README.md

-# Nixon's Resume
+# Kah Boon's Resume

-This repository is where Nixon stores his resume.
-This way, Nixon will be able to keep track of all his resume versions and changes.
+This repository is where Kah Boon stores her resume.
+This way, Kah Boon will be able to keep track of all her resume versions and changes.

 ## Credit